 No matter which route you take when driving from Lake Louise to Banff, if you’re driving in the winter, be aware of road conditions.
 Snow and ice can make the journey slippery.
 The snowplows will prioritize clearing the main Trans-Canada Highway first.
 The Bow Valley Parkway is typically only scraped down to a packed snow surface (not cleared so you can see pavement).
 If it’s snowing heavily or there was a recent large snowfall, you may need to take the main highway instead.

-IMPORTANT: Travel of any kind (including walking and biking) is not allowed from 8 p.m. to 8 a.m. on a specific section of the Bow Valley Parkway from March 1 until June 25.
+You’ll also have to be aware of seasonal closures including from March 1 – June 25 when no travel of any kind (vehicle, pedestrians, or cyclists) is allowed on a specific section of the parkway in the overnight hours from 8 pm to 8 am.
 The section starts at the Johnston Canyon Campground and goes for 17 km (10.6 miles) to the Fireside Picnic Area.
 The travel ban is in place to ensure this remains a safe environment for the wildlife in the area including wolves, bears, and cougars.
 You can still access businesses in the area by taking the Trans-Canada Highway exit at Castle Junction.

 13 BEST Stops on the Drive from Lake Louise to Banff

 1. Lake Louise Ski Resort

 Located just outside of Lake Louise Village on the opposite side of the highway, Lake Louise Ski Resort is one of the largest ski resorts in North America.
 It’s the perfect place to stay especially if you’re visiting Lake Louise in the winter.
 It has access to four mountains with 160 runs.
 It’s the absolute best place for skiing and winter fun with gentle slopes for beginners and wide-open bowls for more experienced athletes.
 Plus, the snow lasts here from the first week of November until the beginning of May!